theKooker/theKooker/README.md

 - 👋 Hi, my name is Mohamed Dhia Nouri
-- 👀 I’m interested in shader programming, game developement, python , java .....
+- 👀 I’m interested in shader programming, game developement, embedded systems, Web dev...
-- 🌱 I’m currently studying games engineering in technical university of Munich (one of best uni worldwide :) )
+- 🌱 I’m currently studying games engineering in technical university of Munich.
-- 💞️ I’m looking to collaborate on everything :)
+- 💞️ Open for every collaboration
 - 📫 How to reach me : nouridhia51@gmail.com

 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>